mbendele/coding-samples-and-experiments/README.md

 # coding-samples-and-experiments

 This is a small sampling of code that I wrote, extended, ported, or just played around with while volunteering as a CTA for the Fundamentals of Computing specialization on Coursera.
+I don't believe that this sampling contains any course-specific code, and it doesn't include samples of my professional work or programs I've written in languages other than Python.
+This is intended to illustrate a basic knowledge of Python and programming.

 These programs are meant to be used with Codeskulptor and can be run using the links below (press the triangle button at top left of associated page to run).
-In this sampling, there are no course projects, samples of my professional work, or programs written in languages other than Python.
-This is only to illustrate a basic knowledge of Python and programming (and perhaps an understanding of C/C++ as a few of these are ports of other people's work).

 The arc_parabolic program is probably the cleanest (It was meant to be shared with teenage coders).
 Many of these were one-off projects for self-improvement or throw-away "doodles" created for fun.
+I'll continue digging through my more serious efforts for files I'm permitted to share.

 <hr>
 <pre># CodeSkulptor runs Python programs in your browser.